 Cards on the table, I've been around a bit ...

-My journey in broadcast news began as I winged myself a job as a cameraman and VT editor at an independent television facility in Westminster.
-From there, I joined Sky News in Osterley, where I was sent on multiple assignments, including covering the Bosnian conflict and Nelson Mandela’s triumphant election in South Africa.
+After a couple of years I joined Sky News in Osterley, from where I was sent on multiple assignments to cover the Bosnian conflict and Nelson Mandela’s triumphant election in South Africa.

 The following year, the FIFA World Cup circus rolled into town, and as the millennium approached, CNN sent me to cover the Kosovo conflict.
-In 2005, the BBC sent me out into the Atlantic to look for Ellen MacArthur (now Dame Ellen) as she completed her record-breaking solo circumnavigation - a seafaring adventure I haven’t repeated since.
+In 2005, the BBC pushed me out into the Atlantic to look for Ellen MacArthur (now Dame Ellen) as she completed her record-breaking solo circumnavigation - a seafaring adventure I haven’t repeated since.

 Eventually, I stepped sideways into news and editorial stills photography.
 Represented by NTI (UK), World Picture News (NY), and Paris-based agency Le Desk, I worked on commissions for anglophone publications while covering breaking news and current affairs in and around the French capital.